Former Belgrade Main railway station: Later developments

 After being completed in September 1885 and soon became the most important railway hub in this part of Europe.
 In 1888 it became a stop on the Orient Express route and in 1892 a ceremonial reception for Nikola Tesla was organized.
-The very first car in Belgrade arrived by train, via the main station, on 3 April 1903.
+The very first automobile in Belgrade arrived by train, via the main station, on 3 April 1903.
 The first ice rink in Belgrade was built near the station in 1900.
 The building originally had a gas lighting, which was later replaced with the electrical one.
 As it was a major consumer, it was decided that the building will have its own power generator.
 A mini electrical plant was built next to the station building in 1909 and demolished in 1929, when the building of the Post Office No. 6 was built instead.

 After the station was finished, the area to the east developed into the square which, due to its location close both to the railway and the port, served for the transshipment of the goods, especially the cereals and grains, so in time it was named Žitni trg ("Grains square").
 It was also well connected with the roads which lead outside of the city.
 It was directly connected with the road which is today the Savska Street in the direction of the Mostar neighborhood.
 There, it was splitting in two directions, one to the east (later neighborhoods of Jatagan Mala and Prokop) in the direction of Kragujevac in central Serbia, and the other to the south (neighborhoods of Senjak, Čukarica, Žarkovo) and further to the west Serbia.
-The square was renamed Vilsonov trg ("Wilson's Square") after World War I, in honor of the US president Woodrow Wilson and today in named Savski trg ("Sava Square").
+The square was renamed Vilsonov trg ("Wilson's Square") after World War I, in honor of the US president Woodrow Wilson and today is named Savski trg ("Sava Square").

 In 1924 the station was connected to Požarevac, and further with eastern Serbia, while in 1928 it was connected to Obrenovac and Sarajevo.
 Soon after, direct connection was established with Dubrovnik and Zelenika (Herceg Novi).